subygan/subygan.github.io/blog/content/tech/ML/Intro_to_llm.md

 ---
 emoji: 🐲
 title: Intro to LLM
-description: Andrej Karpathy's introduction to LLM talk.
+description: Notes from Andrej Karpathy's introduction to LLM talk.
 date: 2023-11-23
 layout: base
 ---

+My notes on Karpathy's [Intro to LLM talk](https://youtu.be/zjkBMFhNj_g)

 ### LLama-2-70b
 - comes with `run.c` ~500 lines of c for it to be a self-contained runnable model.